qgis/QGIS-Enhancement-Proposals/QEP-3-QGIS_Long_Term_Releases.rst

   broken and the patch fixes it.
 * The patch should not change the user interface except in cases where there is an error in the user interface and the patch fixes it.

+.. note:: No new features will be allowed in the LRT after it is released.

 Documentation